uBizzy/koseven/system/guide/ko7/cookies.md

 # Cookies

-KO7 provides classes that make it easy to work with both cookies and sessions.
+Koseven provides classes that make it easy to work with both cookies and sessions.
 At a high level both sessions and cookies provide the same functionality.
 They allow the developer to store temporary or persistent information about a specific client for later retrieval, usually to make something persistent between requests.

 [Cookies](http://en.wikipedia.org/wiki/HTTP_cookie) should be used for storing non-private data that is persistent for a long period of time.
 For example storing a user preference or a language setting.
 Use the [Cookie] class for getting and setting cookies.

 [!!]
-KO7 uses "signed" cookies.
+Koseven uses "signed" cookies.
 Every cookie that is stored is combined with a secure hash to prevent modification of the cookie.
-If a cookie is modified outside of KO7 the hash will be incorrect and the cookie will be deleted.
+If a cookie is modified outside of Koseven the hash will be incorrect and the cookie will be deleted.
 This hash is generated using [Cookie::salt()], which uses the [Cookie::$salt] property.
 You must define this setting in your bootstrap.php:

 	Cookie::$salt = 'foobar';